Skip to main content

 • Rspamd installed - Installation guide completed

-• Redis running - Required for statistics and caching
+• Redis running - Required for statistics, caching, and Bayesian learning

-• Mail server (MTA) - Postfix recommended, others supported
+• Mail server (MTA) - Postfix recommended, Exim/Sendmail/Haraka also supported

 Time estimate: 30 minutes for basic setup, +15 minutes for MTA integration